ACK I'm Still Getting Rejected!

 If you are still reading this, I know that you aren't going to let rejection get you down.

-I have a new video on my YouTube channel today on why specifically rejections happen.
+I have a video on my YouTube channel from the spring on why specifically rejections happen.
 PLEASE WATCH IT HERE

 This is normal.
 No one likes to be rejected.
 We automatically assign it to the belief of something must be wrong with me